 We can see how this foundation informs something like Guardians of the Galaxy.
 Peter, Gamora, and company ride spaceships, not horses, and they shoot lasers, not bullets, but they are functionally outlaw heroes on the edge of the frontier, and their journey does represent the deconstruction of a certain kind of archetype.
 The standard Western usually concluded that though the cowboy hero carried a mythic gravitas, they did not know how to exist in the domesticated space of “the real world,” and it was their destiny to wander the wilderness forever, occasionally offering their services to “the real world,” but never participating in it themselves.

 And as we discussed in our Butch Cassidy and the Sundance Kid essay, westerns occupy a very limited space in the modern landscape.
 The context for films like “Guardians” is buried almost entirely in the films of yesteryear.
-If you want that extra dimension of appreciation for the film, you have to be willing to engage with the past.
+When you incorporate older texts into your diet, suddenly you're not just making (or watching) a movie for the moment, you're having a conversation with the whole expanse of the human experience.

 More than what’s changed, classical film shows us what has stayed the same, what truths are universal across time and space.
 Succession actor, Brian Cox, recently shared his reaction to the possibility of losing TCM, citing the necessity of viewing our history on film: